ozguryazilimas/wp-oy-detailed-search/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.14.1 =
+* Fixed the position of the dropdown button for the "Extra capability" field.
+Now the button should be vertically aligned with the field.
+* Fixed a dropdown potentially extending outside its parent dialog/popup when one of the items is very long.
+* Fixed a PHP warning "fgetcsv(): escape must be character" in PHP versions older than 7.4.
+* Fixed improper sanitization of the "placeholder" attribute for the "ame-user-info" shortcode.

 = 1.14 =
 * Increased the minimum required PHP version from 5.6 to 7.1.